 |Top Previous Next|

-The refactoring dialog is reached at the substitution options.
+The refactoring dialog is reached from the button on the options dialog.
 The Dialog shows the list of refactoring items:

 Another dialog with the details of a refactoring item is shown, if a new item is added or an existing item is edited: